Penn-TopGuNN/TopGuNN/README.md

 		Expected output files:

-			(for our case, the 960 files for each are combined into 1 for each)
+			(The 960 files for each are combined into 1 for each)
 			- sentences.db (960 jobs into 1 sentence index)
 			- trace.db (960 jobs into 1 trace information index)
 			- spacy_toks.db (960 jobs into 1 spacy toks index)